OoDone/multicraft-install-script/README.md

 Search for "Directory /var/www"

-Change "AllowOverride deny" to "AllowOverride All"
+Change "AllowOverride None" to "AllowOverride All"

 Example of what it should look like: